How to Apply

 To be eligible for advanced standing as a transfer, a student needs to have taken generally equivalent coursework elsewhere, be in good academic and disciplinary standing, and be eligible to return to the institution from which the student is transferring.
 Generally, transfers are required to have a cumulative grade point average of at least 2.5 on a 4.0 scale.

 Students who wish to transfer need to keep in mind that normally at least half of the credits in the major and minor fields and certain core courses should be taken at the Mount.
 (In any case, a minimum of 30 credit hours must be completed at Mount St. Mary's as a senior-year requirement.)
 Usually, no more than 60 credit hours will be accepted for transfer.
-Exceptions allowing the transfer of up to 75 credits are permitted under articulation agreements for transfer students from Frederick Community College, Harrisburg Area Community College and Hagerstown Community College.

 The university tries to be flexible with respect to core curricular requirements for transfer students.
 For those entering with sophomore or junior status, several foundational requirements may be waived; courses from the students' previous institutions will fulfill many of the university's core requirements.